-Leonard J. Buckley is the Director of IDA’s Science and Technology Division.
-Founded in the late 1950s, the division provides high-quality, objective analyses of technology issues related to national security.
+Leonard J. Buckley is the Director of the Science and Technology Division.
+Founded in the late 1950s, the division provides high-quality, objective analyses of science and technology issues related to national security.

 Dr. Buckley leads a staff of IDA engineers and scientists engaged in research on topics as diverse as sensing for nuclear material, using ground penetrating radar for improvised explosive device detection and automated processing and exploitation of imagery to extract relevant information.